Dazen

 Table of Contents

-What Are Traction Elevators?
+What are Traction Elevators?

 Traction elevators are driven by alternating (AC) or direct current (DC) electric motors.
 The friction between the hoist steel ropes and the sheave is used in traction elevators to move the cab.